Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

 \subsection{Data Driven Mapping Patterns}

 Data-driven patterns are mapping patterns that depends both on the schema and on the actual data in the DB.
 They are not limited to the variants corresponding to the schema-driven patterns, but they also comprehend specific patterns that do not have a corresponding schema version, e.g., due to \emph{denormalized tables}.
 Such patterns, for which we provide a detailed description below, are shown in Table~\ref{tab:data-driven-patterns}.
+Similarly as we did for schema-driven patterns, we provide an example and references to related literature for each data-driven pattern.